 Behold the future and marvel

 The future of energy will not be the linear continuation of the past.
-It will be a wild, twisted and contorted process and the world will look very different from now 20 years down the road.
+It will be a wild, twisted, and contorted process and the world will look very different from now 20 years down the road.

 I am a futurologist.
 What that means is easily explained.
 I think and live a couple of years from now, in the future.
 Not a future hundreds of years from now, when mankind dissolves into the ether although I occasionally like to drift off into those thoughts as well.
 No, my future is the next 10 – 20 years from now.
 Because the next 20 years will be infinitely more exciting than the last 60.

 Do you get the picture?
 100 years or more ago it took a lifetime or more for humanity to advance one single significant step, to jump a paradigm.
 Advances of any kind were measured in eons.
 One would have been lucky to experience only one in his lifetime.
 Today, mind-bending things happen every year.
 This is LOAR (the Law Of Accelerating Returns).
-Its the fundamental law that dictates that the calculating power of computers doubles every about 24 months and also that is the basis of Darwin’s theory of evolution.
+It’s the fundamental law that dictates that the calculating power of computers doubles every about 24 months and also that is the basis of Darwin’s theory of evolution.

 The next 20 years will be exhilarating.
 And I mean that in every sense of the word.
 Communication, social life, medicine, travel, the environment, the way we have and raise children but also learning and the pursuit of happiness will change beyond anything you dare to dream of.
 Dare we say that energy is going to be an exception?
 I would not.

 Energy for all its advances in recent decades is still a pretty unsophisticated industry.
-We still cook oil in order to separate the vapors into different fuels.
+We still cook oil to separate the vapors into different fuels.
 That technology was essentially employed in old China more than 500 years before the Roman Empire saw its climax.
 The only significant advance in oil refining has been catalytic crackers.
-That means throwing stuff on oil in order to produce chemical reactions.
+That means throwing stuff on oil to produce chemical reactions.
 Hardly breathtaking, wouldn’t you agree?
 Electric energy is still produced at colossal central facilities and sent over thousands of miles, warming copper lines in the process.
-The fundamental science behind transport and storage is no more advanced than at Edison’s times.
+The fundamental science behind transport and storage is no more advanced than in Edison’s times.
 LNG business models and contracting are hardly any more sophisticated than when the Camel plant was built.

 Randy Bachman sang in 1974 “You ain’t seen nothing yet”.
 He did not know what the world in 2012 would be like.
 But he knew that it would not be the same.